signaldatascience/R-curriculum/instructor-notes.md

 Detailed schedule
 -----------------

-For (1) through (4), allocate an hour at the morning of each following day to finish up the assignment and compare work against solutions.
+On the morning of D1--D4 and the afternoon of D5, link students solutions to the previous day's assignment.

 On D1, lecture on PCA and then assign (1).
-Students should start (2) in the morning of D2; after lunch, lecture on factor analysis.
+Students should start (2) in the morning of D2; after lunch, lecture on factor analysis before students resume work.
+After lunch on D3, lecture on clustering and assign (3).
+Assign (4) in the morning of D4.

 Homework
 --------